After logging into the application, the Character selection screen is displayed.

 This interface provides you the ability to update or change many of the Global settings for this Rule Set.

 Character Stats at a Rule Set level are where you define what statistics characters associated with this Rule Set will have.
 This is not where you set the values for individual characters but rather what Stats will be tracked and the type of stat.
-A Rule Set does not require any Character Stats, and the number of different Character Stats is currently 100.
+A Rule Set does not require any Character Stats, and the maximum number of different Character Stats for a given Rule Set is 200.

 When a Character is created and associated with this Rule Set all Character Stat Values would be set from the “Manage Character Stats” screen in that character.